nstanford5/ERC20/ERC20.md

   balances[D] = totalSupply;
 ```
+Then we set the balance map for the `Deployer` to the `totalSupply`

-Next we'll emit the Event for Transfer to the zero address
+Next we'll emit the Event for Transfer to the zero address.
 ###### index.rsh
 ```js
   E.Transfer(zeroAddresss, D, totalSupply);